Summary: Remove Enhanced Recovery Company LLC from your credit report and stop those harassing phone calls with these steps.

 Some of the bigger companies that ERC Collection Agency works with are Sprint, T-mobile, AT&T, & DirectTV.

-⚠️ Once a debt collector contacts you, they have five days to provide a debt validation letter.
+⚠️ Once a debt collector contacts you, they have five days to provide a written Notice of Debt.

 Luckily for you, ERC does not file lawsuits, so you can take a deep sigh of relief.
-That doesn’t mean you don’t need to take care of this problem.
+You still need to take care of this problem.

 1. Know Your Rights